AlexanderGebers/React-Sidebar/README.md

-# simple sidebar with React
+# Simple sidebar with React + React Router

 ViteJS is my 1st choice development tool.
 NodeJS must be installed on your local machine.
 I´m using VSCode.

-Steps to create an React project from scratch.
+Steps to create an React project from scratch with ViteJS.

-### create React Project with ViteJS

     npm create vite@latest